OpenSILEX/docs-community-dev/docs/index.md

 - Alice Boizet
 - Sammy Gilles

-Every Phis user is welcomed to enrich this repository with her/his experience of the information system.
+Every OpenSILEX main developper or contributor is welcomed to enrich this repository with its experience of the development of information systems (e.g. PHIS) produced within OpenSILEX.

 ## Issues
 This documentation is currently under developpement.
-If a Phis user wish to point out a flaw in this documentation, he is welcomed to do so in this repository's [GitHub issues](https://github.com/OpenSILEX/docs-community-dev/issues).
+If an user of OpenSILEX developments wish to point out a flaw in this documentation, (s)he is welcomed to do so in this repository's [GitHub issues](https://github.com/OpenSILEX/docs-community-dev/issues).
-Concerning issues with Phis itself, users are invited to report them via another channel, which has not been set up to this day.
+Concerning issues with developments of OpenSILEX, users are invited to report them via another channel, which has not been set up to this day.

 ## Version
 &copy; INRA MISTEA 2014-2018 (SILEX-PHIS v.2.5 - August 24th 2018)